 EXTENDEDCOEFFICIENTRING(C, xiord, CX, xi);

-The 32 shown above means that it is enough to adjoin to $\setQ$ a 32-th root of unity $\xi$.
+The 32 shown above means that it is enough to adjoin to

-We can determine the pole orders (qetaGrades
+We can determine the pole orders (i.e. the negation of the orders)

-) of the terms of
+of the terms of modalladi by the function qetaGrades and realize

 Since the terms have poles not only at infinity,